The Medicare AUC Program

 Which Tests Are Specified?

-AUC will have to be consulted and documented to receive Medicare reimbursement for these advanced imaging tests.1,3
+AUC will have to be consulted and documented to receive Medicare reimbursement for the following advanced imaging tests1:

 - Computed tomography (CT) scanning